Eyes on Brickell: Ocular-Ultrasound-Testing-Miami

 Keeping blood sugar levels within a target range can help slow the progression of diabetic retinopathy.

-Eyes on Brickell: Diabetic-Eye-Exam-Laser-treatment
+Eyes on Brickell: Diabetic-Eye-Exam-Laser-Treatment

 Laser Treatment: